xzpeter/oslat/README.md

 Major features:

   - Poll-based busy loop, doing RDTSC on specified cores.
-By default, it'll launch a test thread on all cores
+By default, it'll launch one test thread on each of the core.
-  - Collect interruptions (in microseconds) and put into per-us baskets
+  - Collect interruptions of rdtsc sequence (in microseconds) and put into per-us baskets (1us, 2us, 3us, ..., Nus, N configurable).
   - Supports CPU-list (libnuma), FIFO priority, and multi-threading
   - Little memory footprint
   - Supports ftrace